 A donation today could help provide life-changing personalised support to more people like me living with this awful disease.

 I was shocked to learn that MND affects 5,000 people in the UK at any one time – that’s potentially 5,000 families, all with different needs.
 The personalised support I received from the MND Association changed my world – and my family’s.
-My children have all dealt with my diagnosis in their own way, aided by the personal support they’ve received from the Association.
-They’ve all had counselling sessions and my younger children – Jack and Hazel – both received a £250 Children and Young Person’s grant.
+When I was first diagnosed my wife, Rowan, had recurring nightmares.

 Whether it’s an outdoor lift that means I can get into the forest again, supporting the children, or an opportunity for me and Rowan to talk to others, the MND Association’s support has made a huge difference to the whole family’s wellbeing.